4th-earth/site-fourth-earth/site-raw/content.md

 Proficiency Ranks represent the level of proficiency a [Character](#characters) has performing certain Actions, using a tool, or combination.
 Proficiency Points are sub-aspects of a Proficiency Rank.

-- Each rank MUST require earning two or more Proficiency Points toward the rank.
+- Each Rank MUST require earning two or more Proficiency Points toward the rank.
 	- Each rank SHOULD be achievable in roughly four attempts.
 	- Proficiency Points SHOULD NOT be earned if the Difficulty Rating is 0.
-- The implementation SHOULD be stable for the entire session.
+- The implementation SHOULD be stable for the entire Session.
-	- The implementation MAY be adjusted from session to session.
+	- The implementation MAY be adjusted from session to Session.
-	- These adjustments SHOULD be minimal from one session to the next.
+	- These adjustments SHOULD be minimal from one Session to the next.
 - Action Types SHOULD have more possible ranks than tools.
 We RECOMMEND:
 	- 4 Proficiency Points per rank.
 	- 3 ranks per Action Type.